rakudo/rakudo/docs/language_versions.md

 releases, but at the same time don't want to slow down development notably.
 Therefore:

-* Development work will continue on the nom branch (which we might rename, but it'll end up bikeshed to death and it's in muscle memory, so we'll probably leave it as is.)
+* Development work will continue on the master branch
-* Commit policy on "nom" is pretty much as today
+* Commit policy on "master" is pretty much as today
-* The camelia bot will build from "nom"
+* The camelia bot will build from "master"
-* A "master" branch will be created and will become the default branch people pull, that things like rakudobrew build if asked to get the latest non-release, and that we release from
+* Some other branch will be created and will become the default branch people pull, that things like rakudobrew build if asked to get the latest non-release, and that we release from
-* An automated process will fast-forward master to catch up with nom at regular intervals, provided it meets a bunch of automated quality checks
+* An automated process will fast-forward master to catch up with master at regular intervals, provided it meets a bunch of automated quality checks

 These automated quality checks are as follows: